 The MAE of poleward and equatorward boundaries by using three components of IMF and auroral oval boundary positions at the pervious moment as the input of proposed model are 1.6313 and 1.4759 severally in Table 5.
 The MAE of three components of IMF combination is bigger than S-MAE.
 When the input of our model includes Bx, By and Bz, it is obviously that the MAE of poleward and equatorward boundaries both have significant increasement compared with the MAE of poleward and equatorward boundaries by inputting anyone IMF components to our model, which suggests that the three components of IMF have similar influence on auroral oval boundary.
 Previous investigations illustrated that auroral oval boundary is connected with the variation of IMF Bx, By, Bz (Huang et al., 2000; Provan et al., 1999).
 Our experiment results also demonstrate that the auroral oval boundary should be related with the three components of IMF.
-Whether the northward or southward IMF direction are input to the proposed model, the MAE have marked change in both poleward and equatorward boundaries.
-Nevertheless, we can observe the more evident increasement of MAE in equatorward boundaries compared with the MAE of poleward boundaries by using northward IMF direction as the input of our model.
-Meanwhile, there has an opposite result under southward IMF direction condition.
-The variation of MAE in poleward boundaries are bigger than equatorward boundaries when the input of our model is southward IMF direction.
-Therefore, we can know that the northward IMF direction has a great influence on the equatorward boundaries, and the southward IMF direction has a significant effect on poleward boundaries.

 We can see that AE has strong positively correlation to AU and PC, and AL has strong negative correlation to AE, AU and PC from Table 4.
 The linear correlation coefficient between AE and AL is -0.9437, which verified that AL index has the opposite effect on auroral boundary compared with AE index.
-In contrast, the impact of AU index on auroral boundary is similar to the impact of AE index on auroral boundary because of the strong positive correlation between AE and AU.
+In contrast, the impact of AU index on auroral boundary is similar to the impact of AE index on auroral boundary because of the strong positive correlation be-tween AE and AU.
 Those conclusions mentioned above is consistent with the conclusions of the statistical experiment 3.
 In addition, the correlation coefficient between AE and PC is 0.8067, which implies PC should have homologous trend with AE in every MLT section.
-Fig.8 shows the response of poleward and equatorward boundaries to PC respectively.
+Fig. 8 shows the response of poleward and equatorward boundaries to PC respectively.
 The PC index can serve as an indicator of auroral electrojet activity.
 Vennerstrøm found that PC is sensitive to electrojet activity and substorm intensifications of the westward electrojet in the midnight or post-midnight sector (Vennerstrøm et al., 1991).
 This conclusion matches to what we found about the impact of PC on auroral oval boundary in Fig.8.
 When the input of our model only included the three geomagnetic indices (AE, AL, AU) and auroral oval boundary positions at the previous moment, the MAE of equatorward and poleward boundaries are 1.6569 and 1.5124 severally from Table 5. we can clearly know that the MAE of poleward and equatorward boundaries are both enlarged compared with S-MAE.
 As a result, we can draw the conclusion that the three geomagnetic indexes strengthen each other's effect when the combination of three geomagnetic indexes are inputted into our model.
-Beyond that, in Table 5, when AE, AU, AL, and PC are used as the input of our model, the MAE of poleward and equatorward boundaries are 1.6734 and 1.5275 respectively, which shows that the combinations of those parameters have the important influence on the location of aurora oval boundary.
+Beyond that, in Table 5, when AE, AU, AL, and PC are used as the input of our model, the MAE of poleward and equatorward boundaries are 1.6734 and 1.5275 respectively, which shows that the combinations of those parameters have the important in-fluence on the location of aurora oval boundary.